 I have many years' teaching experience, much of it in the Bath area, but plenty of English as a Second Language teaching in the U.K. and around the world, too.
 I've also been an examiner in English.
 Although I no longer teach in the mainstream sector, I am very much in touch with up to date developments and I do go into schools periodically to take a sixth form assembly or, for example, do mock university English interviews for Oxbridge students.
-It might interest you to know that I also take part in KS2 assemblies every week in a local primary school!
+I am also a mother of three (from three to twelve) and I balance tuition with this and with a parallel career as a freelance writer.
+Sometimes, students like to know all about my writing - and even get involved in what I am doing.
+So do ask me all about it.

 This company was founded as, when I went on my first maternity leave from full-time teaching, I found that parents and students were keen to keep in touch and, sometimes, get extra help.
 So the business developed from word of mouth and the students kept coming.

-Some of my students have been coming to me for three or four years, where I support them alongside two exam levels; some just come for two booster sessions on two Sunday afternoons!
+Some of my students have been coming to me for three or four years, where I support them during two exam levels; some just come for two booster sessions on two Sunday afternoons!
 It's tailored to your needs.
+It might reassure you to know that I have worked with a good number of siblings, one by one, over the years.

 Most of my students are in full-time education so the work we do together complements that done in the classroom.
-Sometimes, though, students are home schooled or may be between school and university (by way of Gap Year!) but needing to get a few extra UCAS points.
+Sometimes, though, students are home schooled or may be between school and university (by way of Gap Year) but needing to get a few extra UCAS points.
 That's where I come in.
+I also work with students have been excluded from schools (although I should note that this is through parental referral only) and with students who have had to cope with chronic medical conditions such as ME or fybromyalgia and so been unable to attend school or perhaps to take exams until they are post 16.
+You can take a GCSE or IGCSE at any age!
+I will always work with you to devise a suitable plan

 AND THOSE FAQS...

 Where?
-I teach largely at my home in Bradford on Avon, but can come to you in the Bath area, West Wiltshire -- or further afield if you would like to book a longer session.
-At present, workshops are held in Bath, BANES more generally, West and North Wiltshire and South Gloucestershire.
+I teach largely at my home in Bradford on Avon, but can come to you in the Bath area, West Wiltshire -- or further afield if you would like to book a longer session. ally, West and North Wiltshire and South Gloucestershire.

 When?
-During the day throughout Monday and Wednesday, after school on Mondays, throughout Wednesday and Thursday evening and on Sunday late afternoons/evenings from 4.30 onwards.
-I also work at other times by special arrangement.
-I also run workshops for small groups of GCSE or A level students during the school holidays.
+During the day throughout Monday and Wednesday, after school on Mondays, throughout Wednesday and Thursday evening and at the weekend by special arrangement and short term only.
+(And not every weekend, either, because when I tried to be superwoman it all went horribly wrong and I burned a lot of dinners!)
+I work during holidays by special arrangement, but for longer sessions of three hours plus only.
+I also run workshops for small groups of GCSE or A level students during the school holidays - so keep an eye out for those!

 What about payment and cancellation policy?